simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

 ]
 +++

-Kotlin was developed  as a "better Java", with the interoperability with it being a primary concern.
-Not totally coincidentally that makes moving from Java to Kotlin very straightforward.
+Kotlin was developed as a "better Java," with the interoperability with it being a primary concern.
+Not totally coincidentally, that makes moving from Java to Kotlin very straightforward.
-Most features of Java and its immediate ecosystem including the likes of Lombok have direct or not-so-direct counterparts.
+Most features of Java and its immediate ecosystem, including the likes of Lombok, have direct or not-so-direct counterparts.
-So while rewriting a Java project to Kotlin, should you e.g. encounter a Lombok @Data annotation you can simply use a `data class` on Kotlin's side.
+So while rewriting a Java project to Kotlin, should you e.g. encounter a Lombok @Data annotation you can use a `data class` on Kotlin's side.

 **But what about Lombok's @Builder annotation?
 There seems to be no in-build builder facility in Kotlin.
 Do we have to implement a Builder for each class manually?**

 **TLDR:** No, we don't.
 Use optional parameters (=parameters with default arguments) in your Kotlin class and use named parameters when invoking it.

+**Update:** A talk at KotlinConf 2025 convinced me that there actually is a place for the builder pattern left in Kotlin: to achieve binary backwards compatibility across different versions of a public API.
+But if that's not what you're building, the point of this article stands.

 ## What is the problem Lombok @Builder is solving?